dropbox/djinni/example/README.md

 -----------
 The iOS project is in objc/ .
 Note that the interface layout is only tested under 4-inch iPhone.
 The main handwritten logic is at TXSViewController.mm.
-Please open TextSort.**xcworkspace** (not the xcodeproj file) This program can be built using default setting in Xcode.
+Please open TextSort.**xcworkspace** (not the xcodeproj file) This program can be built using the default settings in Xcode.
 Or more simply:
 ```
 cd djinni_root_rit/example;
 xcodebuild -workspace objc/TextSort.xcworkspace -scheme TextSort -configuration 'Debug' -sdk iphoneos